IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 - The exact file paths and configurations may vary depending on your operating system and PostgreSQL version.

-### 2.3.2 Enable audit on Yugabyte
+### 2.3.2 Enabling audit on Yugabyte
 To configure auditing in Yugabyte DB, follow the instructions in [here](../filter-plugin/logstash-filter-yugabyte-guardium/README.md#2-enabling-the-audit-logs)

-### 2.4 Configure rsyslog to send native audit data to Guardium via kafka
+### 2.4 Configuring rsyslog to send native audit data to Guardium via kafka

 a.
 Edit your rsyslog configuration file (typically located at `/etc/rsyslog.conf` or `/etc/rsyslog.d/50-default.conf`).
 Add the following section: